How to reduce operational costs without AI hype

 Sometimes.
 But not for the reason you think.

-Outsourcing isn’t cheaper because foreign workers cost less (that gap’s shrinking anyway).
-It’s cheaper because outsourcing forces you to document your processes.
+Outsourcing isn’t cheaper because foreign workers cost less (that gap is shrinking anyway).

 You can’t outsource something you can’t explain.
 So you write it down.
 Create standards.
 Build quality checks.
-Suddenly you see all the inefficiencies you were blind to before.

 Real example: We prepared to outsource our invoice processing.
 Spent two weeks documenting every step.
 Found so many redundancies that we fixed them ourselves and never needed to outsource.
 Saved 60% just from the documentation exercise.